 DUNN Capital (Europe)

-The man behind the Top Traders Unplugged podcast—Niels has over three decades of experience in the investment world.
-Specializing in systematic trading and trend following, he has worked with some of the biggest CTA firms in the world.
-He is the Managing Director of DUNN Capital's European division.
+The man behind the Top Traders Unplugged podcast, Niels has over three decades of experience in the investment world.
+Specializing in systematic trading and trend following, he has worked with and led some of the biggest CTA firms in the world.
+Today he is heading up DUNN Capital's European and Asian activities.

 Having been part of the hedge fund industry for more than twenty five years, working for some of the largest CTA firms in the world, as well as having co-founded, built and managed three businesses within the alternative investment space, I decided to use my experience in a new and different way whilst running DUNN Capital (Europe).

 During the past three decades, I have attended hundreds of due diligence meetings and answered numerous due diligence questionnaires.
 What I found was that many of the questions being asked were just not that meaningful or relevant and often asked by people with little experience, especially when it comes to some of the more niche orientated investment strategies, sound familiar?